sinova-dev/cursor-rules/cursor/README.md

-## Cursor: A New Hope – Star Wars Guide for New Developers 🌌
+# Cursor: A New Hope – Star Wars Guide for New Developers 🌌

+> **Star Wars–style beginner’s guide to using Cursor, MCP, and Cursor Rules in a consistent, professional way.**

 Welcome, young Padawan.
 This is your holocron 📜 for learning **Cursor**, an AI-powered code editor that helps you build software faster, with fewer bugs, and far less time spent fighting the dark side of boilerplate.